asimgelal-citytech/codex-demo/README.md

 - Sign up form collects name, username, email, contact number with country, password/confirmation, profile picture (5MB limit) and address
 - Login form validates credentials from the database

+## Troubleshooting

+### Blank page in the browser
+The HTML views reference React, ReactDOM, Babel and React Hot Toast from public CDNs.
+If your environment blocks external network requests you may see a blank page because these scripts fail to load.
+In that case download the UMD builds of these libraries and serve them locally by updating the corresponding `<script>` tags in `views/*.html`.
 - Responsive UI built with React and Tailwind CSS
 - Bento style admin dashboard with editable user descriptions and an ad section
 - Toast notifications for sign up success and description saves